funtart/OBS-HostVSViewers-Counter/README.md

 ## How do I use more counters?

-If you need additional counters, duplicate the `hotkey_counter.py` file and save it with a new filename (e.g. `hotkey_counter2.py`), and repeat the process.
+If you need additional counters, duplicate the `points_counter_timer.py` file and save it with a new filename (e.g. `points_counter_timer2.py`), and repeat the process.

-# Alternatives

-There is a [`Lua alternative`](https://gist.github.com/tid-kijyun/477c723ea42d22903ebe6b6cee3f77a1) with helpful blogpost (JP) on how to install and setup those kinds of scripts in OBS.
-Lua support in OBS Studio is built-in , so you don't need install anything extra.

-# Contribute

-Contributions are welcome.